atilayyuri/QA-testing-folder-sync/README.md

 python folder_sync.py [Path source <string>] [Path replica <string>] [Path log file <string>] [Sync interval <int>]
 ```

+Warning since this is a one way synchronization script, it is advised to create a new empty folder as replica folder.
+Otherwise all files at the replica folder will be deleted!

 [Path source <string>] [Path replica <string>] [Path log file <string>] [Sync interval <int>] needs to be defined by the user.

 If the given *source path* does not contain any directories or files, this means that the intended use case for **FolderSync** is testing.